Flora Winfield: Career

 From 1986 to 1987, Winfield was a lay worker at Christchurch Abbeydale in Gloucester.
 She then trained for ordination at Ripon College Cuddesdon between 1987 and 1989.
 She was ordained in the Church of England as a deacon in 1989.
 She was then parish deacon at Christ Church, Stantonbury in the Diocese of Oxford for the next three years.
 From 1992 to 1994, she was "County Ecumenical Officer" for the county of Gloucestershire, supporting local ecumenism as part of Churches Together in England.

 In 1994, Winfield was ordained as a priest.
 She was then assistant chaplain and tutor of Mansfield College, Oxford, before becoming National Ecumenical Officer for the Church of England in 1997.
 She was installed as a residentiary canon of Winchester Cathedral in September 2002, serving the cathedral for the next three years as its canon pastor.

 In 2005, Winfield moved to New York, United States, having been appointed assistant secretary general of Religions for Peace.
 She then returned to the United Kingdom and held a number of concurrent appointments: she was secretary for international affairs for Churches Together in Britain and Ireland (2006–2009), Archbishop of Canterbury's secretary for Anglican relations (2007–2014), and a parish post as priest-in-charge of St Mary-at-Hill in Diocese of London (2008–2014).

-In 2014, Winfiled was appointed as the Anglican Communion's permanent representative to the United Nations.
+In 2014, Winfield was appointed as the Anglican Communion's permanent representative to the United Nations.
 She was also held permission to officiate in the Diocese of London from 2015 to 2024.
 She became the Archbishop of Canterbury's special representative to the Commonwealth in 2017.
 From 2019 to 2022, she was the Archbishop of Canterbury's adviser on reconciliation.
 From 2019 to 2024, she also held permission to officiate in the Diocese of Leeds.
 On 1 February 2022, she became the Third Church Estates Commissioner.

 Since March 2011, she has been a Deputy Lieutenant (DL) to the Lord-Lieutenant of Greater London.